 A high percentage of unemployed persons appear to have worked in the past in businesses involved in wholesale and retail trade, repair of motor vehicles and motorcycles, processing and accommodation and food service activities.
 Moreover, economic collapse dealt a severe blow to occupations linked to the construction sector.
-As a result, the occupations that have suffered most are those employing unskilled workers and technologists and technicians.
-The high number of businesses that have folded due to the severe, six-year-long crisis has made a lot of people redundant.
-Office workers and personal services workers (hairdressers, cooks, waiters, etc.), shop sales staff, domestic workers and cleaners are all occupations that have suffered.
-There are far more unemployed women in the above occupations than unemployed men.
+As a result, the occupations that have suffered most are those employing unskilled workers, technologists and technicians.
+The high number of businesses that have folded due to the severe, nine-year-long crisis has made a lot of people redundant.
+Office workers and personal services workers (hairdressers, cooks, waiters, etc.), shop sales staff, domestic workers and cleaners are all occupations that have suffered, not to mention the artistic professions in general and the humanitarian sciences.

-Text last edited on: 03/2017
+Text last edited on: 07/2020

-Text last edited on: 03/2017
+Text last edited on: 07/2020

 According to the 2011 census, the population of Greece is approximately 10.8 million.
 It is estimated that there were over one million foreign immigrants working in Greece before the crisis.
 However, after a few years foreign workers and their families started to leave due to the slump in the labour market and in particular in the building industry.
 The latest official figures show that over the five-year recession (2009-2013), 33% of jobs held by foreigners were lost.
-According to recent ELSTAT figures, there are 567 669 immigrants residing legally in Greece, 75-80% of whom are believed to be economically active.
+According to recent ELSTAT figures, there are 708 054 immigrants residing legally in Greece, 75-80% of whom are believed to be economically active.

 Immigration legislation, as codified by Law 4251/2014, lays down the conditions for employing foreign workers lawfully and protects their employment and insurance rights.
 The objective is to integrate migrants into the labour force smoothly on the basis of lawful employment and to open up positive prospects both for them and for the Greek economy, and Greek society in general.

 Most businesses (over 80%) are small in terms of turnover (up to EUR 150 000).
 The figure for the average number of jobs provided per business also points to the predominance of small businesses: over 85% of businesses have no more than five employees.

-Text last edited on: 03/2017
+Text last edited on: 07/2020